NICHOLAS85/dynamic-wall/README.md

     -   Three themes are offered by default:<br/>`mojave_dynamic`, `NewOrleans`, and `EarthView`.
 *   `timeoffset`: Number of hours the cycle is shifted by.
 *   `refreshrate`: Rate at which script is called.
 Only 16 images are cycled so higher numbers ≠ smoother transitions.
-*   `notifications`: Sets whether or not desktop notifications are shown
+*   `notifications`: Sets whether or not desktop notifications are shown.
+    -   Notifications are normally shown when configuration options are changed, notifying the user their new settings are in effect.
 *   `theme_dir`: Path to your theme folder, if you decide to store themes elsewhere.
 *   `date`: Freeze wallpaper cycle at specific time of day.

 dynamicwall.config is checked every time the script is run and detects changes automatically, applying these changes immediately if they are valid.
-Run the script or use the `-u` argument to immediately apply changes as seen in the Usage section above.
+Run the script or use the `-c` argument to immediately apply changes as seen in the Usage section above.

 ## Other Notes